ucl-exoplanets/TauREx3_public/doc/source/devel/basics.rst

         primaryClass = "stat.AP"
     }

-Bibliographies are additive as well, if we decided to build on top of this class we do not need to redefine the older bibliographic information as all parent bibliographic information is also inherited:
+Bibliographies are additive as well; if we decided to build on top of this class we do not need to redefine the older bibliographic information as all parent bibliographic information is also inherited:

 .. code-block:: python:

     class AnotherProfile(MyNewTemperatureProfile):
     # ...

         BIBTEX_ENTRIES = [
             """